itsnotashes/test/README.md

 about them and an introduction depending on the treatment
 * They answer demographic questions and take part in a CRTest as well

+## Important notes
+* As participants are sorted randomly within grade per session, the complete participant data in the order presented to the study participants is stored in a file `sorted_participant_data.json`.